Google Ads Display Ad Sizes: Your Ad Specs Cheat Sheet

-In this post, we’ll show you the most popular banner ad sizes, which banner sizes perform the best, and give you free downloadable templates to help you get started.
-Then we’ll show you how to design high performing Google display ads even if you’re not a designer.
+In this post, we’ll show you the most popular display ad sizes and direct you to free downloadable templates to help you get started.
+Then we’ll explain how to design high-performing Google display ads and banners, even if you’re not a designer.

 Most Common Google Ads Display Ad Sizes